shivanshdave/2020-432/classes/class21/README.md

 Day | Date  | Description and Deadline
 :--: | ----: | ----------------------------------------------------------------------------------------------
-Sun | 04-12 | Minute Paper after Class 21.
+Sun | 04-12 | [Minute Paper after Class 21 is now available](https://bit.ly/432-2020-minute-21).
 Submit before 9 AM Sunday to make the feedback.
 Tue | 04-14 | Be sure you've read **ART** Chapters 12-13
 Sun | 04-19 | Minute Paper after Class 23.
 Submit before 9 AM Sunday to make the feedback.
 Mon | 04-20 | [Quiz 2](https://github.com/THOMASELOVE/2020-432/tree/master/quizzes/quiz2) will be due at 10 AM.

 ## Announcements

-1. There will be a Minute Paper after today's class.
+1. There is a [Minute Paper after today's class](https://bit.ly/432-2020-minute-21).
 Complete it by Sunday at 9 AM to make the feedback.
 2. More to come.